JWST High-Contrast Imaging

 See also: High-Contrast Imaging Roadmap, High-Contrast Imaging Proposal Planning, High-Contrast Imaging Supporting Technical Information

-JWST offers 3 HCI designs for optical cancellation: 2 types of coronagraph and one interferometer (see HCI Optics).
-Subsets of these designs are implemented in NIRCam, MIRI, and NIRISS:
+JWST offers three principal starlight suppression architectures: two types of coronagraphs and one interferometer (see HCI Optics).
+These designs are implemented across NIRCam, MIRI and NIRISS as follows:

-- Lyot coronagraph (LYOT; 5 implementations in NIRCam, one in MIRI)
+- Lyot coronagraph (LYOT): Five implementations in NIRCam, one in MIRI.

-- 4-quadrant phase mask coronagraph (4QPMC; 3 implementations in MIRI)
+- Four-quadrant phase mask coronagraph (4QPM): three implementations in MIRI.

 Resources for high-contrast imaging